 Transplantation led to complete remission of lymphoma and the tests showed that CD4 T cells from man now lack CCR5 receptors.
 Extensive tests of blood plasma and T cells revealed undetectable HIV and their level of HIV-specific antibodies also decreased.
 About 10 weeks after transplantation, he developed a mild graft-versus-host disease, which resolved on his own.
 He also experienced the reactivation of pre-existing Epstein-B (EBV) and cytomegalovirus (CMV), which were treated.

-The man stopped antiretroviral therapy at an interruption of the 17 analytical treatment months after the transplant.
-Their blood viral load remains undetectable 18 months later, no HIV DNA can be found in peripheral CD4 cells using a sensitive test with a limit of 1 copy / ml and tests did not show "reactive" viruses in 24 millions of resting T cells.
+The man stopped antiretroviral therapy on an interruption of 17 analytical treatment months after transplantation.
+Its viral load in the blood remains undetectable 18 months later, no HIV DNA can be found in peripheral CD4 cells using a sensitive test with a limit of 1 copy / ml and tests have not shown “reactive” viruses on 24 million resting T cells.
 A blood sample revealed pieces of viral genetic material, which may reflect laboratory contamination or defective virus that is unable to replicate.
-Unlike Brown, the London patient has not yet undergone residual HIV tests on his gut and other tissues.
+Unlike Brown, the London patient has not yet been tested for residual HIV in his gut and other tissues.

 These findings demonstrate that "the Berlin patient was not an anomaly," the researchers said.
-What's more, this current case shows that remission can happen without chemotherapy or severe conditioning radiation.
+Moreover, this current case shows that remission can happen without chemotherapy or severe conditioning radiation.

-Although this appears to be the second longest remission of adult HIV yet observed, they acknowledge that "it is premature to conclude that this patient has been cured."
+Although this appears to be the second longest remission of adult HIV still observed, they recognize that "it is premature to conclude that this patient has been cured."

 A poster presented at the CROI described another case of long-term HIV remission following a transplant of stem cells from oneowith a double mutation CCR5-delta-32.
 This patient, treated in Dusseldorf, was submitted to the February 2013 procedure for the treatment of leukemia myeloid acute The man remained on antiretroviral therapy with undetectable viral load until November of 2018.
 Extensive tests did not show viral DNA in their bone marrow, samples of intestinal tissue samples from rectal tissue or lymph nodes.
 The Düsseldorf patient stopped antiretroviral therapy in November of 2018, still has HIV undetectable and is being monitored continuously

 Experts warn that even if CCR5-delta-32 stem cell transplantation can lead to a functional cure for HIV, this high risk procedure will not be an option for most people.
-Stem Cell Transplantation Threatens Life - Brown almost died during the process and was left with long lasting side effects.
+Life-threatening stem cell transplant - Brown almost died during the process and was left with long lasting side effects.
 However, this new case increases the evidence that the use of gene therapy to exclude CCR5 receptors from T cells may be a viable approach.

-"This is not a suitable treatment for people with HIV who do not have cancer," the Treatment Action Group said in a statement.
-"The hope is that lessons can be learned to help develop more widely applicable therapeutic approaches for HIV remissions or cures."
+"This is not an appropriate treatment for people with HIV who do not have cancer," the Treatment Action Group said in a statement.
+"The hope is that lessons can be learned to help develop more widely applicable therapeutic approaches to achieving remissions or cures for HIV."